tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/local-randomization.md

 {{% summary %}}
 The Local randomization approach extends the standard continuity-based RD Design by treating the running variable as if it were randomized within a defined window around the cutoff.
 Three methods are discussed for estimation and inference, each suitable depending on the size of the sample within this window.

+The next and last [building block](/validation/analysis) in this series about Regression Discontuinity describes several tests that can be used to validate the robustness of your RDD.
 {{% /summary %}}